Anyonic membranes and Pontryagin statistics

-To illustrate our approach, we begin with the well-known case of particle statistics.
+\prlsection{Particle statistics from the $T$-junction process} To illustrate our approach, we begin with the well-known case of particle statistics.
 In quantum mechanics, particle statistics are determined by the phase acquired when two identical particles are exchanged.
 On a lattice, however, the main challenge is to define such an exchange unambiguously, without being obscured by microscopic details.